-- Career Exploration Workshops for 10th grade Scholars (required)
+- Career Exploration Workshop for 10th grade Scholars (required)

 - College Kickoff Seminar for 11th grade Scholars (required)

-- How to Pay for College the FFF Way for 12th grade (required)
+- How to Pay for College the FFF Way presentation for 12th grade Scholars (required)

 - Scholars will participate and engage with the college counseling department at their school.
 This includes attending college related events and programming. (required)

 - Additional support/coaching regarding a post-secondary plan (required).
 For most, but not all, this will focus on the college selection, application, admissions, enrollment and funding process.
 There will be an emphasis on how to affordably earn a college degree with the goal of $22,000 or less in student loan debt upon graduation.

 - Access to the FFF Enrichment Opportunity Grants which provides additional funding for scholars to participate in activities in which they can grow physically, mentally, spiritually, culturally, musically and/or develop their leadership skills or further hone their interest in a specific career/field of study. (encouraged)

 - Flaherty Scholar Spring Celebration where all Flaherty Scholars/Families in the region come together to celebrate and honor graduating Flaherty Scholars (required)

 The scholarship is renewable all four years when the Scholar/Family meet the following criteria:

 - Maintain a minimum of a 3.0 grade point average and strive to meet their personal academic goals.
 This includes but is not limited to on time completion of all assigned school work.